 I read somewhere that the Italian community has never been accepted in Germany.

-I’d say the Germans now have worse problems with non-EU immigrants.
+I’d say the Germans have now worse problems with non-EU immigrants.
 In any case they had this invasion of such different people, the Italians from the Mezzogiorno, it is understandable.
 And there is always a difference of attitude (towards the Italians) between the so to say romanized Germans and the non romanized ones.
 In many parts of Northern and central (Protestant) Germany [where the Romans never arrived: see my post Roman Limes.
 Between Two Worlds] Italians are often disliked, it is true.
 The Protestant Germans, the Dutch etc. for example, didn’t want the so called Club Med (Italy, Spain, Portugal, Greece) to become part of the Euro zone.
 They basically said: “These places are just nice for a vacation, that’s all …”.

 Where does Britain break off from Germany when it comes to Italy.